chajeyraj/Portfolio-2/replit.md

 ## Overview

-This is a modern, responsive portfolio website built with React, TypeScript, and Express.js.
-The application features a full-stack architecture with a React frontend using shadcn/ui components and a Node.js backend with PostgreSQL database integration via Drizzle ORM.
+This is a modern, responsive portfolio website built with React and TypeScript.
+The application features a frontend-only architecture with a React SPA using shadcn/ui components, static data, and no backend dependencies.

 ## User Preferences